The Economic Crime and Corporate Transparency Act 2023: Everything You Need to Know in 2025

-The Economic Crime and Corporate Transparency Act 2023, also known as the Economic Crimes Act, became law on August 26th, 2023.
-The introduction of this act saw a huge overhaul of the UK government’s framework and tackled a growing problem in the UK: financial crime.
+The Economic Crime and Corporate Transparency Act 2023, also called the Economic Crimes Act, was enacted on October 26th, 2023.
+Its passage marked a major overhaul of the UK government’s approach and addressed an increasing issue in the UK: financial crime.

 What is The Economic Crime and Transparency Act 2023?

-The Economic Crime and Corporate Transparency Act 2023 is legislation intended to combat economic crimes and improve corporate transparency overall.
+The Economic Crime and Corporate Transparency Act 2023 was introduced to combat economic crimes and improve corporate transparency.
+Financial misconduct and money laundering are prevalent issues throughout the UK, which is why the enactment of this act was so valuable.

 Section 196